macsleep/gamepad/docs/Hardware.md

 ![schematic](images/Schematic.png)

+This is the parts list:

 ![parts](images/Parts.png)

-You can easily plug the hardware using a breadboard.
-The pinout of the 2N7000 looking at the flat front (pins down) is source, gate, drain (from left to right).
-And the pinout of the XM receiver looking at the front with the bind button (antenna up) is sbus signal, 5 Volts, ground (also from left to right).
+And for testing you can easily plug the hardware using a breadboard:

 ![breadboard](images/Breadboard.jpeg)